 Alcohol isn’t the only basis for a DUI.
 You can be arrested and charged with a DUI for controlled substances, prescription medications, and over-the-counter drugs.

 If you were pulled over by police in Tampa, arrested, and then charged with driving under the influence of drugs (drug DUI), call a lawyer right away.
 Fighting a DUI is possible, but it is difficult to do alone.
-By working with an experienced drug DUI attorney from Brett Metcalf, Criminal Defense Attorney, P.A., you have someone by your side who knows the ins and outs of Florida DUI law and the most effective defense strategies.
+By working with an experienced drug DUI attorney from Metcalf Falls, Criminal Defense Attorneys, P.A., you have someone by your side who knows the ins and outs of Florida DUI law and the most effective defense strategies.